ahise991/api-specs/.github/PULL_REQUEST_TEMPLATE/external_pr_template.md

-# External Pull Request
+# External PR
-Open a PR to the `staging` branch.

-**PRs that contain force-pushes will be rejected.** Update your fork's master branch and reconcile with your feature branch before pushing.
+Update your fork's master branch and reconcile with your feature branch before pushing.
 Repeat the process for mid-review edits.

+## What changed?
+* thing_that_changed

+## Anything else?
+Related issues or PRs, salient notes, etc.

+## Other things
 Thank you for contributing.
-Please tell us a little about this change and about yourself.

-## Describe this change
-_______

-## Are you a BigCommerce Partner?
-If so, through what entity?
+Please share a sentence or two about your relationship to BigCommerce.